Trekking Vs. Hiking: Understand the Differences in Difficulty, Terrain, and Planning

 Trekking Vs Hiking: Duration

-Trekking trips typically last for multiple days or weeks and require overnight stays in tents or shelters along the route.
+Trekking trips typically last for multiple days or weeks, making trekking multi-day journeys the norm.
+Trekkers walk for several hours each day and stay overnight in tents, lodges, or shelters along the route.

+How long is a hike?
 Hiking trips are usually completed within a single day.
-Still, longer multi-day hikes are also possible with overnight camping or staying in lodges along the trail.
+Most day hikes take a few hours on marked trails, though longer hikes with overnight camping or stays in lodges are also possible.

 Trekking Vs. Hiking: Which is for You?